devakashsharma/GGV-Projects/README.md

 pip install matplotlib
 ```

+### Next:

-after the install of all required modules now we need to install Yolo V3 Weights, Configurations and classes names
+After the install of all required modules now we need to install Yolo V3 Weights, Configurations and classes names

+Vist this offical website of yolo - https://pjreddie.com/yolo/

+And you can you can any versions of it.
+I will choose Yolo v3-tiny for our project.

 YOLOv3-tiny is often considered a good choice for beginners for the following reasons: